Skip to content

 Insights

 Retainers solve an agency problem, not an operator problem.
 The agency wants forecastable revenue.
 The operator wants a metric moved.
-The two goals are usually in tension — and the tension shows up in scope creep, padding, and the slow erosion of accountability over the course of a multi-month project.
+The two goals are usually in tension — & the tension shows up in scope changes, padding, & the slow erosion of accountability over the course of a multi-month project.

 The mechanics of the misalignment

 The drift looks like this.
-Month one, the brief is fresh and the retainer is full of intent.
-Month two, the team is on it but a competing priority emerges and a few hours go to “let’s also look at this.”
-Month three, the original brief is half-done and the retainer hours are 80% spent.
-By month six, the operator has spent six retainer-fees and got about three months of focused work.
+Month one, the brief is fresh & the retainer is full of intent.
+Month two, the team is on it but a competing priority emerges & a few hours go to “let’s also look at this.”
+Month three, the original brief is half-done & the retainer hours are 80% spent.
+By month six, the operator has spent six retainer-fees & got about three months of focused work.

 What we sell instead

 We sell projects.
-One pillar, one metric, one go-live, one fixed fee.
+One job, one metric, one go-live, one fixed fee.
 You pay for the move, not the calendar.
-If we move the metric in week six instead of week ten, we don’t keep billing — we close, hand off, and either start the next project or step out.
+If we move the metric in week six instead of week ten, we don’t keep billing — we close, hand off, & either start the next project or step out.

 The unit is the go-live